nearprotocol/stakewars/README.md

 Observe that `node_key.json` and `validator_key.json` are
 generated in `~/.near`.

-Please note that if you would like to generate key-pairs for your account, you can also do it using the following command:
+Please note that if you would like to generate key pairs for your account, you can also do it using the following command:

 ```bash
 sudo ./scripts/start_stakewars.py --init --signer-keys --account-id=<your_account_id>
 ```

-It will by default generate three key-pairs in files `signer0_key.json`, `signer1_key.json`, and `signer2_key.json`.
+It will by default generate three key pairs in files `signer0_key.json`, `signer1_key.json`, and `signer2_key.json`.

 ### Difference between different types of keys